Date Command in Linux

 date [OPTION]... [+FORMAT]

-To display the current system time and date using the default formatting, invoke the command without any options:
+To display the current system time and date using the default formatting, invoke the command without any options and arguments:

-The output will include the day of the week, month, day of the month, time, timezone, and year:
+The output includes the day of the week, month, day of the month, time, timezone, and year:

 Sat Jun 1 14:31:01 CEST 2019